arzafran/underpants/README.md

 npm run serve
 ```

-## To watch for changes in Js, Css or Html
+## To watch for changes in Javascript, CSS or HTML

 ```bash
 npm run watch:all